QuickBooks Blog

 10. Misuse of accounting software

-Financial tools like accounting software make bookkeeping simpler, but they still need attention to keep errors out of the system.
-Errors in your accounting software can be introduced by things like setting up your books incorrectly, not syncing with third-party applications, or failing to check work that's been automated.
+Financial tools like accounting software simplify bookkeeping, but still need attention to prevent mistakes.
+Accounting software errors can be introduced by setting up your books incorrectly, not syncing with third-party applications, or failing to check automated work.

 Potential impact